Offering Strategic Support for Adults and Families Dealing with ADHD

 Neurodivergence affects every aspect of life, both by enhancing it and by bringing challenges into it.

-I want you to feel more in charge of your challenges.
-To embrace who you are and live comfortably in your neurodivergence.
-I focus on the use of strategies to help increase your sense of control and reduce the self-blame, the feeling of not being enough, that neurodivergent people can often feel.
-My goal is to support you in finding practical tools that work for your unique brain or your family’s needs—so you can thrive, not just cope.
+I want you to feel more in charge of your challenges, whether you are an adult dealing with your own ADHD or a parent raising a neurodivergent child.
+To embrace who you/they are and live comfortably with neurodivergence.
+I focus on the use of strategies to help increase your sense of control and reduce the self-blame, the feeling of not being enough, that neurodivergent people and parents can often feel.
+My goal is to support you in finding practical tools that work for your unique brain or your family’s needs—so you can move out of survival mode and into thriving mode.

 About Me